487 words about: Freedom Fighters “Nail Gun” Cheat Code

 Cheat-codes like “Nail Gun” were ways to fool around with code and allow players the chance to manipulate reality for their own amusement.
 I could play Freedom Fighters from beginning to end and never use cheat-codes and still enjoy the experience, but the codes allow me the agency to create something new in this system.
 They also allow me to just cut through the dramatic tension and laugh at the violence on screen.

 Watching soldiers fly through the air disrupted the melodramatic narrative about “saving the United States” and “fighting for freedom.”
-It was dumb physical humor that reminded me that I was playing a videogame; I was supposed to be about having fun, and that beneath the surface of this “war” there was still a system that I could impact and change if I wanted to.
+It was dumb physical humor that reminded me that I was playing a videogame; I was supposed to be having fun, and that beneath the surface of this “war” there was still a system that I could impact and change if I wanted to.

 Joshua “Jammer” Smith